MicrosoftDocs/VBA-Docs/api/Excel.Application-graph-object.md

 # Application object (Excel Graph)

-Represents the entire Microsoft Graph application.
-The **Application** object represents the top level of the object hierarchy and contains all of the objects, properties, and methods for the application.
+Represents the entire Graph application.
+The **Application** object represents the top level of the object hierarchy and contains all of the objects, methods, and properties for the application.

 ## Remarks

-Use the **[Application](excel.application-graph-property.md)** property to return the **Application** object.
+Use the **Application** property to return the **Application** object.

 ## Example